RobinLinus/coins-legacy/bitcoin-lite-network.md

 In any case, a node can reuse the full answer in its next query, or to answer other users' queries with SPV proofs to save bandwidth.

 ### Resolving Conflicting Commitments
 Lite nodes need to learn the UTXO commitment somehow.
 Ideally, there would be a consensus change to expect miners to include the current UTXO commitment in every block.
 Until then, we need a workaround.

-Lite nodes can check if all their peers believe in the same root hash.
+The naive solution is as follows: Lite nodes can check if all their peers believe in the same root hash.
 If there is a conflict, they could fall back to syncing the full chain since a trusted checkpoint.
 Verifying a chain of extended blocks requires no further trust.

 A much more efficient algorithm to sync in case of two peers offering conflicting UTXO commitments is as follows: